Seneca Couple Says, ‘Our Lives Will Change for the Better Because of SCMC Class'Read More

 All C2C students are encouraged to take advantage of the College's regular academic support services.
 In addition, they have the benefit of specific services available only through the Connect to College program:

 - Academic Success Lab (ASL) - daily academic support time for individualized help with assignments, prep for future courses, review work for problem areas.
-(Students can use ASL to access Odyssey, C2C's supplemental online software for review or prep in 10 core subjects from basic math to college-level economics.)
 Academic Success Lab is facilitated by an educator certified at the secondary level.

 - Tutoring - individualized sessions (or for 2-3 students) in core subjects coordinated by an adjunct instructor or other academically qualified individual.